kamaufnjeri/AccoTrac/README.md

 ## Overview

 AccoTrac provides a RESTful API for managing users, companies, authentication, and related functionalities.
-This documentation outlines the endpoints, request methods, payloads, and sample requests/responses for each endpoint.
+This documentation outlines the endpoints, request methods, payloads, and sample requests/responses for each endpoint

 ## Requirements